Chweya » Fiscal Policy

 Neutral – Government spending is roughly equal to its revenue.

-Expansionary – Government spending is higher than its revenue.
+Expansionary – Government spending exceeds its revenue.

 Contractionary – Government spending is lower than its revenue.